work in progress

 WiThrottle itself is a standard for how WiFi throttles can communicate with Command Stations much like the DCC standard is a standard for how data packets are communicate to decoders.
 What this means for you, is that any device that is WiThrottle compatible should work with DCC-EX.

-Most people will want to connect in AP mode.
-This is the default for DCC-EX.
+If there is no exising Wifi or the Wifi is still unconfigured, the default for DCC-EX is AP mode.
 In this mode, your CS acts like an AP.
 In other words, it acts just like any other wireless router you could connect to.
 The router in your home is in effect, an AP.
 Using the CS in AP mode allows you to have to separate network so you can keep your layout network separate from your home network.
-If you travel to shows or take your setup to a friend's house, this allows for an autonomous, transportable system that does not need a connection to and hopefully will not interfere with, other networks.
-See
+If you travel to shows or take your setup to a friend’s house, this allows for an autonomous, transportable system that does not need a connection to and hopefully will not interfere with, other networks.
+See dealing with interference (missing link)

 Station mode allows you to connect the Command Station to your existing home network.
 The CS becomes a Station or Client rather than an AP.
-That means instead of being an AP your Throttle connects directly to, it becomes a station that connects to your existing network.
+That means instead of being an AP which manages the IP of the smartphone that contains your Throttle, it becomes a station that connects to your existing network.
 The Throttle then connects to the CS by finding its IP address on the network.

 Figure 1 - Serial Monitor Log